fairlearn/fairlearn/README.md

 ## Current release

-- The current stable release is available at [fairlearn v0.4.4](https://github.com/fairlearn/fairlearn/tree/v0.4.4).
+- The current stable release is available at [Fairlearn v0.4.3](https://github.com/fairlearn/fairlearn/tree/v0.4.3).

 - Our current version differs substantially from version 0.2 or earlier.
 Users of these older versions should visit our [onboarding guide](#onboarding-guide).

 ## What we mean by _fairness_

 An AI system can behave unfairly for a variety of reasons.
-In fairlearn, we define whether an AI system is behaving unfairly in terms of its impact on people &ndash; i.e., in terms of harms.
+In Fairlearn, we define whether an AI system is behaving unfairly in terms of its impact on people &ndash; i.e., in terms of harms.
 We focus on two kinds of harms:

 - _Allocation harms._ These harms can occur when AI systems extend or withhold opportunities, resources, or information.
 Some of the key applications are in hiring, school admissions, and lending.